Remington Blakes, a magus from a 21st century where magic powers the world, has a big problem.

-Marcus Antonius Cordus thought he’d left his past behind when he escaped Terra six years ago.
-Namely, being Consular Heir of the disintegrating Roman Republic and sole carrier of the sentient alien Muse virus that once ruled the Republic.
+Marcus Antonius Cordus thought he left his past behind when he escaped Terra six years ago.
 All he wants is to explore the universe with his mercenary friends and stay far away from Roman politics.

-But the Muse strain infecting him has different plans.
-Cordus begins to see ghosts from the past and hear voices when no one is near.
-He fears the Muses are attacking his mind and that his immunity is slipping.
-If he loses control he will become a slave to Muse plans to dominate humanity, just like his Antonii ancestors.
+But the unseen alien Muses have different plans.
+Cordus begins to see ghosts from the past and hears voices when no one is near.
+Like his Antonii ancestors, he fears his mind is slipping.
+If he loses control, he will become a slave to Muse plans to dominate humanity.
 Or worse: banishment from the mercenary family who loved him when no one else would.

-So when a new Muse strain invades Roman space—one even feared by the strain infecting Cordus—he is forced to choose between the freedom he’s always wanted and stopping the apocalypse that he was born to prevent.
+So when a new Muse strain invades Roman space, Cordus must choose between the freedom he’s always wanted and stopping the apocalypse that he was born to prevent.

-Cordus’s only joy comes from his secret relationship with Aquilina Servilia, his Praetorian Prefect and the woman who coaxed him out of hiding to save Terra.
-But he worries that her quest for revenge on the factions that murdered her mother, Roma’s dictator before Cordus, will upend the delicate political balance he’s built to keep Roma from another civil war.
+His only joy comes from his secret relationship with his Praetorian Prefect, Aquilina Servilia, the woman who coaxed him out of hiding to save Terra.
+But her quest for vengeance on the factions that murdered her mother could prompt another Roman civil war.

-So when a dire warning comes that the sentient alien Muse virus that once infected his family has now infected the Zhonguo Sphere’s emperor, Cordus jumps at the chance leave the viper pit of Roman politics.
-Faced with imminent Zhonguo invasion, he decides to lead a team of Praetorians, rogues, and Zhonguo defectors to the Muse home world to destroy the Muse strains once and for all.
+So when he learns the alien Muses are now influencing the Zhonguo Sphere’s emperor, Cordus jumps at the chance to leave the viper pit of Roman politics.
+Faced with imminent invasion, he leads a team of Praetorians, rogues, and Zhonguo defectors to the Muse homeworld to destroy the Muse strains once and for all.

 But the Muses have plans of their own, and their carefully laid traps ensnare Cordus at every turn.
 Can he save the Republic when the Muses force him to choose between his duty as Consul, his loyalty to his friends, and his love for Aquilina?